9rfm/github-username-checker/README.md

-# Snapchat Username Checker
+# Github Username Checker

-A powerful application for checking Snapchat username availability with multiple checking modes and proxy support.
+A powerful application for checking Github username availability with multiple checking modes and proxy support.

 ## Features